‘Boost your immune system’ has become a popular term – but is it really possible?

 - Probiotics: Probiotics are a form of beneficial bacteria found in the gut, where 70% of the immune system is located.

 Some studies have looked at how well the elderly respond to vaccinations and it seems that probiotics can improve their immune response – but the difference it makes is quite small.

 Elderly people are more susceptible to infections because they are more prone to nutritional deficiency or immune abnormalities.
 If you are a busy person or leading an unhealthy lifestyle, it may be worthwhile taking a multivitamin and probiotic to ensure your immune system is working at its optimum level.

 Get an early night

-Eating a balanced diet, low in fat and salt with plenty of fresh vegetables, oily fish and moderate amounts of red meat and dairy is the basis for good health and a healthy immune system.
+Eating a balanced diet that is low in fat and salt, with plenty of fresh vegetables, oily fish and moderate amounts of red meat and dairy is the basis for good health, as well as a healthy immune system.

 What else can you do?